-International School Altdorf is already an International Baccalaureate (IB) World School and is a candidate school to obtain authorization also for our Career-Related Academic Program.
+International School Altdorf is an International Baccalaureate (IB) World School and also is qualified to offer the Career-Related Academic Program.
 The IB Career-related Program is a framework of international education that incorporates the values of the IB while addressing the needs of students engaged in career-related education.

-In the IB Career Related Program, students will undertake a minimum of two IB Diploma Programme courses, a core consisting of four components and a set of career-related studies.
-The IB diploma courses provide the theoretical underpinning and academic rigor of the programme; the career-related studies further support the programme’s academic strength and provides practical, real-world approaches to learning; and the Career- related program core helps them to develop skills and competencies required for professional and lifelong learning.
+In the IB Career-Related Program, students will undertake a minimum of two IB Diploma Programme courses, a core consisting of four components and a set of career-related studies.
+The IB diploma courses provide the theoretical underpinning and academic rigor of the programme; the career-related studies further support the programme’s academic strength and provide practical, real-world approaches to learning; and the Career-related program core helps them to develop skills and competencies required for professional and lifelong learning.

 Students in the International School Altdorf Career-Related Academic Program will study career-related courses which will satisfy all the IB criteria for accreditation, assessment and quality assurance of the entire programme.
 The career-related studies and courses are accredited by OTHM, an independent awarding institution regulated by ofqual (the regulator of qualifications, examinations and assessments in England and Whales) and through our partnership with Bella Vista Institute of Higher Education (BVIS).

 - English (from Intermediate to Literature)